awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 refers to.
 The recommended way to achieve this is through the use of [S3 Bucket Policies].

-> **Note:** AWS IAM uses an eventual consistency moodel and therefore any change
+> **Note:** AWS IAM uses an [eventual consistency model](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_general.html#troubleshoot_general_eventual-consistency)
-> you make to IAM, Bucket or KMS Key policies may take time to become visible.
+> and therefore any change you make to IAM, Bucket or KMS Key policies may
+> take time to become visible.
+Ensure you have allowed time for permissions
-> Ensure that the permissions changes have been propagated to all endpoints
-> before starting a job.
+> changes to propagate to all endpoints before starting a job.
+If your job
+> fails with a status of FIND_FAILED and the `QueryFailed` events indicate
+> S3 permissions issues, you may need to wait for the permissions changes
+> to propagate.

 ### Updating your Bucket Policy